LeidyGil/leidygil.github.io/SQL_English.md

 is the same as
 DATE('now', '+1 day')

-Select amount from earnings where date = DATE('now','-1 day');
+SELECT amount FROM earnings WHERE date = DATE('now','-1 day');

---Extracting the year
+### Extracting the year
 We are asked to show all the information in the table and additionally add a column with the year of the sale.
 SELECT *, strftime('%Y', sale_date) as sale_year FROM sales
 To display the results of this type of function, it is necessary to assign a name to the new column, otherwise, the resulting column will retain the name "strftime('%Y', sale_d[...].

-select amount, strftime('%Y',sale_date) as sale_year from sales;
+SELECT amount, strftime('%Y',sale_date) as sale_year FROM sales;

---Extracting the month
+### Extracting the month
 SELECT strftime('%m', column) FROM table
 In this case, to get the month, we pass %m as an argument to the strftime function.

-Select amount, strftime('%m',sale_date) as sale_month, strftime('%Y',sale_date) as sale_year from sales;
+SELECT amount, strftime('%m',sale_date) as sale_month, strftime('%Y',sale_date) as sale_year FROM sales;

---Extracting both the month and year
+### Extracting both the month and year
-We have learned to extract the month and the year from a date.
+We have learned to extract the month and the year FROM a date.
 However, how could we extract both data in a single column?
-To extract both the month and the year from a date in a single column, you can use the function strftime('%m-%Y').
+To extract both the month and the year FROM a date in a single column, you can use the function strftime('%m-%Y').
 This will allow you to get a result in the format "month-year".

-select amount, strftime('%m-%Y',sale_date) as month_year from sales;
+SELECT amount, strftime('%m-%Y',sale_date) as month_year FROM sales;

---Extractions and where
+### Extractions and WHERE
-We are asked to show all sales from the year 2012.
-For this, we will use the strftime function to extract the year from the dates, and then filter by the indicated year:
+We are asked to show all sales FROM the year 2012.
+For this, we will use the strftime function to extract the year FROM the dates, and then filter by the indicated year:
 SELECT * FROM sales WHERE strftime('%Y', sale_date) = '2012';

-Select * from sales where strftime('%Y',sale_date) = '2015';
+SELECT * FROM sales WHERE strftime('%Y',sale_date) = '2015';

---Aggregation functions
+## Aggregation functions
---The highest value in a column the function MAX() which allows us to find the highest value in the specified field.
+### The highest value in a column
+the function MAX() which allows us to find the highest value in the specified field.
 SELECT MAX(column) FROM table
 We can find the highest salary using:
 SELECT MAX(salary) FROM employees;
-When we use aggregation functions, we cannot directly select other items from the same table.
+When we use aggregation functions, we cannot directly SELECT other items FROM the same table.
 For example, SELECT email, MAX(salary) FROM employees; would result in an error because we would be[...]

-select MAX(age) from employees;
+SELECT MAX(age) FROM employees;

---The lowest value in a column
+### The lowest value in a column
-.
 This function takes as an argument the name of the column and returns the smallest value in that column.
 SELECT MIN(column) FROM table

-select MIN(salary) from employees;
+SELECT MIN(salary) FROM employees;

---Sum of elements in a column
+### Sum of elements in a column
 SUM().
 With this, we can sum all the elements of a column.
 SELECT SUM(column) FROM table
 It is important to note that the column on which the SUM() function is applied must contain numerical values, otherwise, the query may generate an error or an unexpected result.

-select sum(salary) from employees;
+SELECT sum(salary) FROM employees;

---Average of a column
+### Average of a column
 AVG().
-The name of the function comes from the English term average SELECT AVG(column) FROM table
+The name of the function comes FROM the English term average SELECT AVG(column) FROM table

-select AVG(salary) from employees;
+SELECT AVG(salary) FROM employees;

---Counting elements in a table
+### Counting elements in a table
 COUNT().
 With this, we can count the number of records in a table.
 SELECT COUNT(*) FROM table

-select count(*) from employees;
+SELECT count(*) FROM employees;

---Exercise 1: Aggregation functions with where
+--Exercise 1: Aggregation functions with WHERE
 SELECT AVG(column1) FROM table WHERE column2 < value
-select sum(salary) from employees where age > '27'
+SELECT sum(salary) FROM employees WHERE age > '27'

---Exercise 2: Aggregation functions with where select AVG(salary) from employees where salary > '50000'
+--Exercise 2: Aggregation functions with WHERE
+SELECT AVG(salary) FROM employees WHERE salary > '50000'

 --Exercise 3
-select count(*) from employees where department = 'Marketing'
+SELECT count(*) FROM employees WHERE department = 'Marketing'

 --Exercise 4:
 And is exclusive. when you want to filter by multiple values in a column, you must use OR instead of AND

+SELECT count(*) FROM employees
-select count(*) from employees where department = 'Finance' or department = 'Marketing';
+WHERE department = 'Finance'
+or department = 'Marketing';

---Counting with string conditions select count(*) from users where name like'%a'
+### Counting with string conditions
+SELECT count(*) FROM users WHERE name like'%a'

---Distinct
+## Distinct
---Selecting filtering repeated data
+### Selecting and filtering repeated data
-In SQL, the DISTINCT keyword allows us to filter repeated results from a query.
+In SQL, the DISTINCT keyword allows us to filter repeated results FROM a query.
 SELECT DISTINCT color AS unique_color
 FROM colors

-select distinct color as unique_color from colors;
+SELECT distinct color as unique_color FROM colors;

---Selecting unique emails
+### Selecting unique emails
-select distinct email as unique_email from users;
+SELECT distinct email as unique_email FROM users;

---Selecting distinct years
+### Selecting distinct years
 We are asked to create a query that shows the years in which transactions have been made, excluding repetitions.
-As we learned in previous exercises, to get the year from the sale date, we can use the following code:
+As we learned in previous exercises, to get the year FROM the sale date, we can use the following code:
 SELECT strftime('%Y', sale_date) as sale_year FROM sales
 However, to ensure we obtain unique years, we can add the DISTINCT clause to our query as follows:
 SELECT DISTINCT strftime('%Y', sale_date) as unique_year FROM sales

-select distinct strftime('%m', sale_date) as unique_month from sales;
+SELECT distinct strftime('%m', sale_date) as unique_month FROM sales;

---Counting distinct values
+### Counting distinct values
 If we want to count the distinct values in a column of a table, we can combine the COUNT and DISTINCT functions as follows:COUNT(DISTINCT column)

-select count(distinct phone) as unique_phones from users;
+SELECT count(distinct phone) as unique_phones FROM users;

---Counting unique emails
+### Counting unique emails
-select count(distinct email) as email_count from users;
+SELECT count(distinct email) as email_count FROM users;

---Distinct with multiple columns
+### Distinct with multiple columns
 We can use DISTINCT with more than one column to obtain unique combinations of those columns.
 Suppose you have a table called employees with the columns department and position.
 We can then get all the unique combinations of Department and Position using the following query:
 SELECT DISTINCT department, position FROM employees;

-select distinct category, price from products;
+SELECT distinct category, price FROM products;

---Introduction to Groups
+## Introduction to Groups
---Grouping values with GROUP BY
+### Grouping values with GROUP BY
 The GROUP BY clause is a powerful tool in SQL that is used to group rows with identical values in one or more specific columns, allowing for aggregation operations[...]
 In this first exercise, we will learn to use GROUP BY to get all the distinct elements of a table, the same as we previously did with distinct.

 We can select unique elements using GROUP BY as follows:
 SELECT color as unique_color FROM colors GROUP BY color

-select email as unique_email from users group by email;
+SELECT email as unique_email FROM users group by email;

---Grouping and counting
+### Grouping and counting
-GROUP BY is commonly used together with aggregation functions such as COUNT, MAX, MIN, SUM, and AVG to obtain summarized information from a dataset.
+GROUP BY is commonly used together with aggregation functions such as COUNT, MAX, MIN, SUM, and AVG to obtain summarized information FROM a dataset.
 We want to know how many times each color appears.
 We can achieve this by combining GROUP BY and the aggregation function COUNT
 SELECT color, COUNT(color) as Repetitions FROM colors GROUP BY color

-Select email, count(email) as repetitions from users group by email;
+SELECT email, count(email) as repetitions FROM users group by email;

 --Practicing grouping and counting
-Select department, count(department) as employee_count from employees group by department;
+SELECT department, count(department) as employee_count FROM employees group by department;

---Grouping and summing
+### Grouping and summing
 If we want to calculate how much each customer has spent, we can perform the following query SELECT Customer, SUM(Amount) AS Total_Amount FROM orders GROUP BY Customer;

-Select category, SUM(amount) as total_amount from sales group by category;
+SELECT category, SUM(amount) as total_amount FROM sales group by category;

---Grouping and averaging
+### Grouping and averaging
 calculating averages by group.
 SELECT group, AVG(column) FROM table GROUP by group

-Select full_name, AVG(grade) as Grade_Average from students group by full_name;
+SELECT full_name, AVG(grade) as Grade_Average FROM students group by full_name;

---Maximum by group
+### Maximum by group
 getting the highest amount in each group.
 The syntax of the query will be the same as seen previously, i.e.:
 SELECT group, MAX(column) FROM table GROUP by group

-select category, MAX(amount) as highest_amount from sales group by category;
+SELECT category, MAX(amount) as highest_amount FROM sales group by category;

---Minimum by group
+### Minimum by group
 getting the lowest amount in each group.
 The syntax of the query will be the same as seen previously, i.e.:
 SELECT group, MIN(column) FROM table GROUP by group

-Select category, MIN(amount) as lowest_amount from sales group by category;
+SELECT category, MIN(amount) as lowest_amount FROM sales group by category;

---Aggregation functions and dates
+### Aggregation functions and dates
 When building reports, we frequently need to deliver information grouped by a period of time.
 To achieve this, we will use a combination of GROUP BY with the strftim[...]
 We are asked to determine the total amount of sales per year.
 To solve this, we have to group by date and sum the amounts as follows:
 SELECT SUM(amount), strftime("%Y", sale_date) AS year FROM sales GROUP BY strftime("%Y", sale_date)

-Select sum(amount) as sale_sum, strftime('%m', sale_date) as month from sales group by strftime('%m', sale_date);
+SELECT sum(amount) as sale_sum, strftime('%m', sale_date) as month FROM sales group by strftime('%m', sale_date);

-select strftime('%m',registration_date) as month, count(registration_date) as user_count from registrations group by strftime('%m', registration_date);
+SELECT strftime('%m',registration_date) as month, count(registration_date) as user_count FROM registrations group by strftime('%m', registration_date);

---Grouping without specifying column names
+### Grouping without specifying column names
 When it comes to grouping data in an SQL query, there is a way to avoid the redundancy of the SELECT clause.
 For example, consider the following query:
 SELECT strftime("%Y", sale_date) AS year, SUM(amount) FROM sales GROUP BY strftime("%Y", sale_date)
 You can simplify it as follows: